scijava/scijava/docs/ops/doc/paper-2024/index.rst

 SciJava Ops: An Improved Algorithms Framework for Fiji and Beyond
 =================================================================

 This page serves as a stable location for the SciJava Ops Paper and associated resources.
-If you find SciJava Ops useful, please cite our (forthcoming) paper:
+If you use, extend, or contribute to SciJava Ops, please cite our publication:

+  Selzer GJ, Rueden CT, Hiner MC, Evans EL, Kolb D, Wiedenmann M, Birkhold C, Buchholz T-O, Helfrich S, Northan B, Walter A, Schindelin J, Pietzsch T, Saalfeld S, Berthold MR and Eliceiri KW.
+(2024).
+SciJava Ops: an improved algorithms framework for Fiji and beyond. *Front.
+Bioinform.
+4:1435733*. `doi:10.3389/fbinf.2024.1435733 <https://doi.org/10.3389/fbinf.2024.1435733>`_

+The following sections highlight some of the use cases found within the paper.

 Python (scyjava)
 ----------------